nadia-polikarpova/cse130-web/lectures/00-hello.md

 ## Project

 - Bigger and more open-ended than the other assignments
-- You will work in groups of 2-3
+- You will work in groups of 3-4
-- You are allowed (and even encouraged) to use AI assistants (e.g., Copilot, ChatGPT) in your project, but you must understand (and will be asked to explain) the code you submit.
+- You are allowed (and **encouraged**) to use AI assistants (e.g., Copilot, ChatGPT) in your project, but you must understand the code you submit.
-- More details coming soon
+- We will hold interview sessions during the final slot, where you will demo your project and answer questions about it.

 <br>
 <br>